Filipino BBQ Sauce

 Sprite is also sometimes used, especially the Lemon Sprite, and I have seen Coke used as well.

-When first testing this BBQ Sauce and not having banana Ketchup I used 1/2 C French Ketchup and 1/2 C Banana Pulp.
+When first testing this BBQ Sauce and not having banana Ketchup, I used 1/2 C French’s Ketchup & 1/2 C Banana Pulp.
 It actually worked out pretty well.
 The Ketchup will also assist in coloring the meat.

 Other Common Ingredients added to this BBQ Sauce is Black Pepper, Ginger, Garlic, Onion, Vinegar.

 This Sauce acts as a Marinade and Basting Sauce.
 Feel free to not only add additional ingredients, but to adjust the ratios to suit your taste preferences.

 For the marinade, just combine everything until everything is blended in well.
 Remove Half or however much you need to use for the marinade.